schapi-create/apidoc-rpc-uat/md_files/README.md

 # Support

-Contact the Exchange support team at exchange.support@se.com.
+Contact the Schneider Electric Exchange support team at exchange.support@se.com.

 # Authentication

-If client certificate authentication is enabled, client need to have a vaild client certificate to be authenticated.
+If client certificate authentication is enabled, a client need to have a vaild client certificate for authentication.

-Local user authentication or EWS(Centralized) user authentication is required based on Web Service settting.
+Local user authentication or EWS (Centralized) user authentication is required based on the web service settting.

-Token based user authentication is available to protect user password.
+Token-based user authentication is available to protect a user password.
 Basic authentication is required to get a access token.

-For more information, please refer to Developer Guide > Authentication Guide in this document.
+For more information, see the Authentication Guide section in this document.